CSA Program

 At our weekly Market we regularly have food demos, themed celebrations, our Community Wellness Program distributing household items, other organizations passing our resources or information, OHSU doing health screenings, and most recently we had a DJ at Market.
 Market is a vibrant community gathering space.

 In addition to our direct food work our CSA Program hosts a monthly Blood Pressure Group, and a twice a month Walking Group at Wilshire Park.
 Every 2nd + 4th Saturday at 11am.
-AS well as working on the first edition of a community cookbook.
+As well as working on the first edition of a community cookbook.

 Frequently asked question : Do we take food donations?
 Yes, We accept BULK food donations, if they are fresh, not expired or expiring soon.
 Giving oppressed people gleaned food is a playbook out of chattel slavery and we work hard to not uplift harmful norms like that.
 We prioritize monetary support to be able to purchase the items our community needs the most.

 Our CSA Program and food assistance efforts are no small feat.
 We need your support to continue feeding our community.
-If you set up a recurring donation of $60 per month, you will provide a box of local food to a family experiencing food insecurity.
+If you set up a recurring donation of $40 per month, you will provide a box of local food to a family experiencing food insecurity.